 It won't be long before the leaves start to fall and the weather begins to turn; winter is on the horizon.
 The autumn is a fantastic time to get jobs done in the garden.
 Once the summer growth starts to slow, it free's up more time to tackle those essential jobs and get your garden ship shape for the winter.
 Read on to see what you need to do to give your garden that all-important protection.

 Your fence is your boundary and your privacy, so it's worth looking after.
 Winter weather can be harsh and damaging to fences, so why not treat your fence with a preservative treatment process?
 We recommend you do this at least once a year, autumn being the best time.
 We've laboured with a brush for years, but why not treat yourself to a sprayer and make light work of a potentially time-consuming job?
-We use Postsaver Creocote, available in Light & Dark Brown It's a proven favourite across thousands of our customers.
+We use Postsaver Creostain, available in Light & Dark Brown – it's a proven favourite across thousands of our customers, including professional fencing contractors.

 With winter weather come winter winds.
 If your fence posts are rotten, this could have the potential to pull down your entire fence or gateway, leaving you with an eye-watering bill.
 To test your posts, hold each post firmly and give them a wobble.
 If there's excessive movement, the posts will need replacing.
 Check out our top tips on how to repair yours here.